starius/ScPrime/doc/api/index.html.md

 curl -A "ScPrime-Agent" -u "":<apipassword> "localhost:4280/daemon/constants"
 ```

-Returns the some of the constants that the Sia daemon uses.
+Returns the some of the constants that the ScPrime daemon uses.

 ### JSON Response
 > JSON Response Example